clux/facemaulers/recaps/umnos-simulation.md

 Breath; recharge 5/6; 90ft cone DC22 CON vs 16d8 cold dmg.
 Half on success.
 Pointless fear (do it at start, onions and garlic).
-NOTE: 72 two one or TWO creatures (hiffee) on breath
+NOTE: 72 two one or TWO creatures (hiffee) on breath USE BREATH OFTEN.
+IT'S ACTUALLY BETTER WHEN THEY HAVE RESIST.

 (EXPECT TO BE SLOWED)
 => 1 less claw, 1 less leg action => -(2d8+8 +2d6+8 bonus), -2AC